Australia and Oceania

 Select passport type

 The Republic of Bulgaria does not have a functioning embassy in Mogadishu.
-Bulgarian citizens residing in Somalia on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia.
+Bulgarian citizens residing in Somalia on a short-term or long-term basis may contact the Embassy of the Republic of Bulgaria in Addis Ababa, Federal Democratic Republic of Ethiopia, for consular matters.

-Embassy of the Republic of Bulgaria in Ethiopia
+Embassy of the Republic of Bulgaria in the Federal Democratic Republic of Ethiopia

 Website: www.mfa.bg/embassies/ethiopia